MichaelTernovsky/FlightMobileApp/README.md

 # FlightMobileApp
-The application communicates with Flight-Gear simulator by transmitting data and request asynchronously.
+The application communicates with Flight-Gear simulator by transmitting data and requests asynchronously.
 The current project is the client side of the application, written in kotlin.

 # Running